 The University carries out an initial fee status assessment based on information provided in the application and according to the guidance published by UKCISA.
 Students are classified as either Home or Overseas Fee status and this can determine the tuition fee and eligibility of certain scholarships and financial support.

-If you receive an offer, your fee status will be clearly stated with the tuition fee information.
+If you receive an offer, your fee status will be stated with the tuition fee information.
 If you believe your fee status has been incorrectly classified you can complete a fee status assessment questionnaire (follow the instructions in your offer) and provide the required documentation for this to be reassessed.

 Additional course costs